 A website relaunch is when an online presence is reworked.
 This doesn’t necessarily mean superficial changes such as layout and design, but fundamental alterations to the website’s structure (architecture).
 In order to increase usability, a website relaunch focuses on redesigning the website structure.
 Content is adjusted and navigation paths are adapted so that the online project’s performance can be increased sustainably.
 There are many reasons to relaunch a website; often adjustments are required in order to satisfy large search engine’s ranking factors and adapt to user behavior.
 A relaunch often goes hand in hand with a reorientation of the products or range of services.

-With the customizable online business card from 1&1 MyWebsite, get your business information online in just a few steps!
+With 1&1 MyWebsite, create your customizable online business card in just a few steps!

 Ten tips for a relaunch